autonomousvision/autonomousvision.github.io/README.md

 You can visit our blog at <https://autonomousvision.github.io>.
 Also check out our [website](https://avg.is.tuebingen.mpg.de/) to learn more about our research.

+## Overview

+We have two repositories, a private one for collaboration and a public one for the blog itself.
+Creating a blog post follows the usual git workflow:

+1. clone private repository:
+    ```
+    git clone git@cvlibs.net:AVG/avg-blog.git
+    ```
+2. create new branch for your post:
+    ```
+    git branch my-post
+    git checkout my-post
+    ```
+3. work on branch / push my-post branch for collaboration
+4. rebase master on your branch and squash commits (note that all your commits to master will be visible in the public git history):
+    ```
+    git checkout master
+    git rebase -i my-post
+    ```
+5. push master to private repo
+    ```
+    git push origin master
+    ```
+6. publish blog post
+    ```
+    git remote add public git@github.com:autonomousvision/autonomousvision.github.io.git
+    git push public master
+    ```

 ## Instructions for Authors

 To write a new blog entry, first register yourself as an author in [authors.yml](https://github.com/autonomousvision/autonomousvision.github.io/blob/master/_data/authors.yml).